Confareneoclassico/Quantitative_storytelling_making_composite_indicator/README.md

 # Quantitative_storytelling_making_composite_indicator
-The code underpinning the production of Figures 1, 2, 3 and 4 of the manuscript
+The data and code used in the production of the manuscript

+## Quantitative Storytelling in the Making of a Composite Indicator

+Marta Kuc, Samuele Lo Piano and Andrea Saltelli

+currently under consideration